cloudoperators/juno/apps/supernova/README.md

 ### Predefined Filters

-Specifies filters to be applied in the UI for distinguishing between contexts by matching alerts with regular expressions.
-These filters are automatically loaded when the application starts.
-The format is a list of objects including name, displayname and matchers (containing keys corresponding value).
+PredefinedFilters are filters applied through TabNavigation in the UI to differentiate between contexts such as Production, QA, and others.
+They are loaded by default when the application is loaded.
+The format is a list of objects including name, display name and matchers (map containing matchers as name and expression pairs).

 Example: